AutoGL: A Library for Automated Graph Learning: Automated Graph Learning

-\paragraph{AutoGL Solver} On top of the modules mentioned above, we provide another high-level API Solver to control the overall pipeline.
-In Solver, the four modules are integrated systematically to form the final model.
-Solver receives the feature engineering module, a model list, the HPO module, and the ensemble module as initialization arguments to build an Auto Graph Learning pipeline.
-Given a dataset and a task, Solver first perform auto feature engineering to clean and augment the input data, then optimize all the given models using the model training and HPO module.
+On top of the modules mentioned above, we provide another high-level API Solver to control the overall pipeline.
+In Solver, all the modules of AutoGL are integrated systematically to form the final model.
+Solver receives the configurations of functional modules, including a feature engineering module, a model list, a NAS module, an HPO module, and an ensemble module as initialization arguments to build an Auto Graph Learning pipeline.
+Given a dataset and a task, Solver first performs auto feature engineering to clean and augment the input data, then uses NAS to search for the optimal model and optimize all the given models using the model training and HPO module.
 At last, the optimized best models will be combined by the Auto Ensemble module to form the final model.
+Currently, we mainly support three Solvers for three kinds of graph tasks: node classifier, link predictor, and graph classifier.
+Two specific Solvers, a heterogeneous node classifier and a self-supervised graph classifier are also supported for the specific task.

 Solver also provides global controls of the AutoGL pipeline.
 For example, the time budget can be explicitly set to restrict the maximum time cost, and the training/evaluation protocols can be selected from plain dataset splits or cross-validation.